Everywhere we go, we're surrounded by marketing. I'm marketing to you right now.

 Account-based execution software facilitates the customization marketers need to execute their ABM strategies.

 This software is used by marketing teams to more efficiently assemble the custom messaging they need to deliver to each account.
-With these tools, users are able to create targeted content and deliver the content to key targets on an account-by-account basis.
+With these tools, users can create targeted content and deliver it to key targets on an account-by-account basis.

 Often, these tools can integrate with marketing account management or marketing account intelligence software products.

-Account-based reporting software offers marketing and sales teams valuable metrics about the performance of their ABM strategies.
-For example, these tools provide insights such as the percentage of target accounts reached or lead-to-account mapping.
+The software offers marketing and sales teams valuable metrics about the performance of their ABM strategies.
+For example, these tools provide insights such as: the percentage of target accounts reached, account mapping, and lead-to-opportunity conversion rates.

 When analyzed all together, these metrics enable professionals to see the efficacy of their account-based marketing strategy.

-To compile these results, account-based reporting tools integrate with a company’s sales database.
+To compile these results, account-based analytical software integrates with a company’s sales database.
 The database provides them with the information they need to deliver feedback in the form of metrics.

-Marketing account management tools can be a major asset to any ABM strategy.
-Having an understanding of where key prospects are in their purchasing process is vital.
-These software tools give professionals that insight and much more.
+Account data management software is a major asset to any ABM strategy.
+Understanding where key prospects are in their purchasing process is vital, and these software tools give professionals that insight and much more.

-Marketing account management software can keep track of prospect data throughout the entire ABM campaign.
-This means marketing and sales professionals have increased visibility into where each account is at in the pipeline.
+The software tracks prospect data throughout the entire ABM campaign.
+This means marketing and sales professionals have increased visibility into where each account is in the pipeline.

 Documentation of this relevant information enables communication between sales and marketing teams.
 With this knowledge, professionals can understand who needs to devote efforts and where, as opposed to blindly guessing and over- or under-nurturing certain prospects.

-Overall, marketing account management software is about maximizing efficiency.
-With the increased transparency it provides, sales and marketing organizations remain aligned so that resources and efforts aren’t going to waste.
+Overall, account data management software maximizes efficiency.
+The increased transparency it provides helps sales and marketing organizations remain aligned, preventing the waste of resources and efforts.

 Marketing is an industry infiltrated with jargon, and account-based marketing is no different!
 In this brief section, we’ll provide an overview of the terms you need to know and how they relate to the bigger ABM picture.